CarbonPackages/Carbon.Rollup/README.md

 ### Tailwind CSS

 This setup comes with [Tailwind CSS], a highly customizable, low-level CSS framework.
 An example configuration is provided in [`tailwind.config.js`].
 The setup for purge the CSS files is also configured.
-[Read more about controlling the file size here.][tailwind file-size].
+[Read more about controlling the file size here][tailwind file-size].
 To remove unused CSS styles, simply run `yarn pipeline`.

 By the way: [Alpine.js] is excellent in combination with [Tailwind CSS].